Psychonoclast/PocketPals/README.md

 // to do (loosely by priority) //

 -Add more Pokémon.
 Open to requests!
 -Moves and Abilities.
 I'm planning moves as Mutations in various capacities, but I also enjoy that Pokémon can use their physical features for combat as well.
-I might not limit Pokémon to four moves, or cause certain moves to automatically upgrade.
+I might not limit Pokémon to four moves, or cause certain moves to automatically upgrade to more powerful versions.
 -EVOLUTION!
 Pokémon will change form (Tile, Stats, and Anatomy) once reaching a certain level.
 Both Trainers and Playable Pokémon will be able to choose whether or not to evolve.
 -Flavor text.
 Just takes a while to write and make sound all fancy and poetic.
 -Typing.
 Pokémon will recieve certain advantages based on type.
 Eg. Water types swim at full speed, Steel and Poison types cannot be poisoned, Dark types are immune to Psychic type moves, Ghost types gain innate phasing, etc. I may add my own typing effects based around CoQ mechanics.